motiz88/source-map-tests/README.md

 # source-map-tests

-A test suite for known bugs in various versions of [`source-map`](https://github.com/mozilla/source-map).
+A test suite for known bugs and edge cases in various versions of [`source-map`](https://github.com/mozilla/source-map).

 ## Prerequisites